arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

 - Logic: Performs bitwise operations like AND, OR, XOR, and NOT.
-- Interaction: When the ALU computes a result (e.g., subtracting two numbers), it simultaneously updates the Status Register (RFLAGS) to reflect the outcome (e.g., setting the Zero Flag if the result was 0).
+- Interaction: When the ALU computes a result (e.g., subtracting two numbers), it simultaneously updates the Status Register (RFLAGS) to reflect the outcome (e.g., setting the Zero Flag if the result was 0) and places the result on the destination register.

 ## The Control Unit

-The control unit is a sequential circuit which relies on the Clock to act as a Finite State Machine to go through the Fetch → Decode → Execute cycle:
+The control unit is a sequential circuit which relies on the Clock to act as a Finite State Machine to go through the following stages:

 - Fetch: Fetch the next instruction binary code.
 The CPU's **Bus Interface Unit** (BIU) orchestrates this process.
 It first checks the high-speed L1 Instruction